JBroks/Billie_Eilish_Website/README.md

 ### Content

-Tour information presents acctual events and the information was obtained from the official [website](https://site.billieeilish.com/ "Tour").
+Tour information presents acctual events, this information was obtained from the official [website](https://site.billieeilish.com/ "Tour").

 Privacy policy is linked to the acctual policy used by the artist.

 ### Media

 Main image used in the first section of every page (page title) was obtained from [here](https://nesthq.com/artist-spotlight-billie-eilish "Main photo").

 New album photo was obtained from the official Billie Eilish [website](https://site.billieeilish.com/ "New album photo").

 All images in the photo gallery were obtained from the [Pinterest](https://www.pinterest.ie/maryiscoolbeans/bully-eyelash/ "Photos").